Sparksbox

 The businesses benefiting from the crackdown are the ones who were building clean profiles while their competitors were gaming the system.

+NAP stands for Name, Address, Phone number.
+It's the trio of data points Google cross-references across the web to verify your business is real.
 One of the most overlooked local SEO issues in 2026 has nothing to do with spam.
 It's inconsistent business information scattered across the web.

-Name, Address, Phone number , NAP , needs to match exactly across every directory, citation, and listing.
+NAP needs to match exactly across every directory, citation, and listing.
 Not approximately.
 Exactly.
 "St" versus "Street."
 A missing suite number.
 An old phone number still live on a directory you forgot you listed on five years ago.

 Google cross-references NAP data across 50+ directory sources when building its local knowledge graph.
-Conflicting signals suppress rankings , not with a manual penalty, just with lower confidence scores that push a listing down in favor of competitors with cleaner data.
+Conflicting signals suppress rankings.
+Not with a manual penalty, just with lower confidence scores that push a listing down in favor of competitors with cleaner data.

 The current citation priority:

-Must-have: Yelp, Apple Maps, Bing Places, Google Business Profile
+• Must-have: Yelp, Apple Maps, Bing Places, Google Business Profile

-High value: Industry-specific directories (Angi, HomeAdvisor for contractors; Weedmaps for cannabis)
+• High value: Industry-specific directories (Angi, HomeAdvisor for contractors; Weedmaps for cannabis)

 For cannabis businesses specifically, citation strategy carries extra weight because Google limits the content signals it can pull from cannabis sites.
 Reviews and NAP consistency end up doing more of the ranking work than they would for an unrestricted category.